 A subject of major importance in fundamental physics is the investigation of the origin of Electroweak Symmetry Breaking.
-The mechanism of mass generation through the spontaneous breaking of a gauge symmetry, called the Brout-Englert-Higgs mechanism, associated with the appearance of a physical scalar boson, was introduced in particle physics in 1964 by Robert Brout and Francois Englert and, independently, by Peter Higgs.
-Another essential paper on the subject by Gerald Guralnik, Carl Hagen and Tom Kibble also appeared the same year.
-This mechanism was applied to weak interactions three years later by Steven Weinberg and Abdus Salam, and incorporated within the Standard Model, also including fermion mass generation through Yukawa couplings.
+The mechanism of mass generation through the spontaneous breaking of a gauge symmetry is called the Brout-Englert-Higgs mechanism and is associated with the appearance of a physical scalar boson.

-This 5th workshop of the "Higgs Hunting" series organized in Orsay on July 21-23, 2014 will discuss the developments of ongoing analyses, detailed studies of the new boson and possible deviations from Standard Model properties.
-Searches for additional bosons, prospects with future accelerators and recent theoretical developments will also be covered.
+This 6th workshop of the "Higgs Hunting" series organized in Orsay on July 30th - August 1st, 2015 will discuss the developments of LHC run 1 analyses, detailed studies of the new boson and possible deviations from Standard Model properties.
+Searches for additional bosons, prospects with the upgrade of LHC (run 2 and beyond) and with future accelerators and recent theoretical developments will also be covered.

-This workshop will take place after the ICHEP Conference in Valencia (from 2 till 9 July 2014) and provides an ideal occasion for in-depth discussions on the latest results and on prospects .
+This workshop will take place after the EPS Conference in Vienna (from 22 till 29 July 2015) and provides an ideal occasion for in-depth discussions on the latest results and on prospects .

 Registration will start on January 19th, 2015 until July 16th, 2015

 Some possibilities are available to help young participants with a grant covering the fee.
 This support is stricly based on actual need.
 For instance, we typically expect large collaborations to support their speakers.
 Candidates are invited to contact Valérie Brouillard (firstname.lastname@example.org)